eclipse-archived/smarthome-packaging-sample/README.md

 ## Passing own options to JVM
 You can use `JAVA_OPTS` for passing own parameter to JVM e.g. the Java Heap size etc.

+## Changing Logging backend

+This distribution uses java.util.logging (JUL) as logging backend to put all logging information to files or console.
+This is the most resource effective solution, as it only requires a bridge from slf4j to JUL (size about 8 kB).

+If you want to change the logging to another backend, e.g. logback, read [here](Logging.md) for more information.

 Limitations
 ================